jamesqo/sinister/README.md

 - Cross platform: Works on both Unix and Windows
 - chmods your script so it's executable from the get-go
+- Adds your script to $PATH so you can use it right away
 - Supports both per-user and machine-wide installation
 - Can use Wget or cURL as its backend
 - Customizable and easily overridable behavior